Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### Turning the landing page into a website

-I finally took some time aside to create a decent design for [the website](https://velocitylapse.com) that would showcase the app features and the timelapses that I had captured with it.
-My main thought with it was to inspire people to get out and create their own time lapses.
+I finally took some time aside to create a decent design for [the website](https://velocitylapse.com) that would showcase the app features and the time-lapses that I had captured with it.
+My main thought with it was to inspire people to get out and create their own time-lapses.

 At this point, there were around 97 total app downloads and 40 active installs.

 ### An opportunity to learn about photography

-Essentially, in the process of creating Velocity Lapse's camera features, I'm working towards a camera app with extra-nice timelapse functionality.
+Essentially, in the process of creating Velocity Lapse's camera features, I'm working towards a camera app with extra-nice time-lapse functionality.
 I find that kind of interesting.

 What's nice about working on this kind of project that deals with the camera is that it has enabled me (maybe 'given me a good excuse' is a better wording) to spend time learning about manual camera controls in depth, professional photography and, of course, time-lapse photography.